 - Headstart for Oracle Designer – An extension for Oracle Designer that includes templates, PL/SQL libraries, object libraries, and applications that adhere to Oracle’s Custom Development Methodology (CDM).
 These components work together to accelerate the performance of Oracle Designer, improve productivity, and ensure compliance with CDM standards for quality assurance.

 In the Oracle Forms Statement of Direction from a year ago, the company openly states it has no plans for completely dropping support for Oracle Forms.
 However, the level of the provided support is another matter.
-As of June 2024, according to the Oracle Lifetime Support Policy, Premier Support for Fusion Middleware 12c (12.2.x) (and, thus, Oracle Forms 12c) will end in December 2026 (and Extended Support is next in line, ending in December 2027).
+As of January 2025, according to the Oracle Lifetime Support Policy, Premier Support for Fusion Middleware 14c (14.1.x) (and, thus, the current version of Oracle Forms) will end in December 2029 (and Extended Support is next in line, ending in December 2032).

 What’s more, Oracle Forms isn’t a future-proof technology.
 It won’t provide you with functionalities and features typical for current, cutting-edge web apps.
-It’s also hard to find people who can work with it effectively, since young developers concentrate on other solutions, for obvious reasons.
+It’s also hard to find people who can work with it effectively, since young developers concentrate on other solutions, for obvious reasons (see Matt Mulvaney’s article on hiring Oracle Forms experts).

 All of the above means that if you want your Oracle Forms-based software to stay stable and useful, you should start thinking about moving to another, more up-to-date technology now.